Filed under: Pies & Tarts

 November 8, 2021

 Perfectly flaky chocolate pie crust, made with dutch process cocoa.
-This recipe is filled with exact tips to help you make a cocoa pie crust that keeps its shape and taste wonderful.
+This recipe is filled with exact tips to help you make a cocoa pie crust that keeps its shape and tastes wonderful.

 Jump to recipe